Updated on February 7, 2018

 In order to achieve our clients’ goals, Schorr Law typically sets forth allegations in its complaint setting forth the reason why partition by sale as opposed to division in kind is appropriate.
 By planning ahead, we have been able to obtain positive results in every partition matter we have pursued.

-To inquire about a free consultation on your ownership dispute, contact us by filling out our Contact Box, email us at firstname.lastname@example.org, or call (310) 954-1877.
+To inquire about a free consultation on your ownership or your partition dispute, contact Schorr Law today.
+You can fill out our Contact Box and send us a detailed message, email us at firstname.lastname@example.org, or call (310) 954-1877.
+You can also now send us a text to (323) 487-7533.